MarcusBarnes/mik/README.md

 ## Current status

+Until April 2016, when our migration from CONTENTdm to Islandora will be complete, we will be working on the 0.9 release of MIK.
+We aim for a 1.0 release of the MIK in the summer of 2016.
+Please note that the only differences between version 0.9 and 1.0 will be the addition of more features, automated tests, and helper scripts.
+0.9 is ready for production.

-So far, we have "toolchains" (complete sets of MIK metadata parsers, file getters, etc.) for converting the following into Islandora import packages:
+So far, we have "toolchains" (complete sets of MIK metadata parsers, file getters, etc.) for converting the following into Islandora import packages from:

-* CONTENTdm newspapers
+* CONTENTdm
+** newspapers
-* CONTENTdm multi-file PDFs
+** multi-file PDFs
-* CONTENTdm single-file objects
+** single-file objects
+** books
-* CONTENTdm books
+* CSV
-* CSV metadata and content files from a local filesystem
+** metadata and content files from a local filesystem for single-file objects

-We are now focusing on toolchains for remaining CONTENTdm object types.
+## Roadmap

+* Version 0.9
+** Toolchain for CONTENTdm generic (non-book and non-newspaper) compound objects ** Complete documentation
+* Version 1.0
+** Toolchains for CSV newspapers, books, and generic compound objects

 ## Development

+We are focused on completing our migration in April, but once the dust settles, we welcome community development partners.
+Some features that would be really great to see include:

+* a toolchain to migrate from DSpace to Isandora
+* a toolchaing to generate Hydra import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages)

-See README_DEV.md for coding standards, etc.
+README_DEV.md contains some inforation on coding standards, etc.

 ## Troubleshooting and support

-If you have a question, please open an issue.
+If you have a question, please open a Github issue.